How Your Smartphone is Affecting Your Sleep

 Why Phone Use Before Bed Leads to Poor Sleep

-Blue light emitted by your phone also poses a threat to your sleep by restricting your production of melatonin, the hormone that regulates your sleep-awake cycle.
+Blue light emitted by your phone also poses a threat to your sleep habits by restricting your production of melatonin, the hormone that regulates your sleep-awake cycle.
 Low melatonin production can dramatically decrease feelings of sleepiness.
 In addition, exposure to blue light contributes to the development of retina damage.
-This is just one of many reasons limiting screen time before bed is important for good sleep hygiene.
+This is just one of many reasons why limiting screen time before bed is important for good sleep quality and hygiene.

 Sleeping Is Important